the-unrealist/the-unrealist/_drafts/dev-log-01-foundations.md

 Optional as well, a temporary splash image can serve as inspiration.
 I've created a simple placeholder splash with my project's name on it.

 ##### Sunshine
-Content for the sandbox will be located in this folder.
-Assets should
+Content specific to the sandbox will be located in this folder.
+Assets should be grouped together in directories based on purpose—not their type.

 ##### Legal
 Software licenses must be taken seriously, even as an indie developer.